shorepine/alles/README.md

 Where
 ```
-v = voice, int, 0 to 9 for now
+v = voice, uint, 0 to 9. default: 0
-w = waveform, int, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]
+w = waveform, uint, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]. default: 0/SINE
-a = amplitude, float 0-1 summed over all voices
+a = amplitude, float 0-1 summed over all voices. default 0
-f = frequency, float 0-22050
+f = frequency, float 0-22050. default 0
-n = midinote, 0-127 (note that this will also set f)
+n = midinote, uint, 0-127 (note that this will also set f). default 0
-p = patch, 0-X, choose a preloaded DX7 patch number for FM waveforms
+p = patch, uint, 0-X, choose a preloaded DX7 patch number for FM waveforms. default 0
 ```

-Commands are cumulative, state is held.
-The only required command per message is voice. e.g.
+Commands are cumulative, state is held per voice.
+If voice is not given it's assumed to be 0.

+Example:

 ```
-v0f440a0.1
-v0a0.5
-v0w1
+f440a0.1
+a0.5
+w1
+v1w5n50a0.2
+v10.4
+w2
 ```

-Will set voice 0 to a sine wave (default) at 440Hz amplitude 0.1, then set amplitude of the voice to 0.5, then change the waveform to a square but keep everything else the same.
+Will set voice 0 (default) to a sine wave (default) at 440Hz amplitude 0.1, then set amplitude of voice 0 to 0.5, then change the waveform to a square but keep everything else the same.
+Then set voice 1 to an FM synth playing midi note 50 at amplitude 0.2.
+Then set voice 1's amplitude to 0.4.
+Then change voice 0 again to a saw wave.

 Python example: